glenndehaan/docker-tools/README.md

 * **postgresql15-client**: Command-line interface for connecting to PostgreSQL databases and executing SQL queries.
 * **kubectl**: Command-line interface for interacting with Kubernetes clusters, allowing you to manage and control your containerized applications.
 * **helm**: A package manager for Kubernetes that simplifies the deployment and management of applications on a Kubernetes cluster.
+* **helmfile**: Deploy multiple Kubernetes charts and manage Helm releases declaratively.
+* **kubectx**: Switch between Kubernetes contexts with ease, simplifying management of multiple clusters.
+* **kubent**: Simple tool to check whether you're using any deprecated APIs in your cluster and therefore should upgrade your workloads first, before upgrading your Kubernetes cluster.
+* **kubeconform**: Validate Kubernetes resource YAML files against best practices and policies.
+* **kube-linter**: Analyze Kubernetes configurations for potential issues and improvements.

 ## Auto Rebuild
 This feature ensures that the docker-tools image is automatically rebuilt and updated on a weekly basis, specifically during Saturday nights.